parttimehacker/airport_services/README.md

 <!-- * [License](#license) -->
 ## General Information
 - Provide general information about your project here.
-  - Sample code to a access a RESTful API.
+  - Sample code used to a access an industry standard RESTful API.
 - What problem does it (intend to) solve?
   - Code snipits can be used to accelerate development of mobile applications.
 - What is the purpose of your project?
-  - The goal was to help developers build mobile apps faster by reducing the learning curve.
+  - The goal was to help developers build mobile apps faster by reducing their learning curve.
 - Why did you undertake it?
   - ACRIS is an important informaiton sharing resource for the airport industry.
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->
 ## Technologies Used
+- Xcode=13.3
-- python=3.7.3
+- Swift=5.5
-- Adafruit-Blinka=7.1.0
+- IOS=15.4
-- paho-mqt=1.6.1
+- ACRIS-AGIM-Concessions-and-Seamless-Travel=2.0
 ## Features
 List the ready features here:
-- Handles the basic **diy/system/who** function
-- Reports on status and diagnostic information for the host raspberry pi server.
-- Code passes pylint with a score of 10.0
+- Illustrates two RESTfull interfaces
+- Contains examples of conversion from JSON raw data to Swift useable data structures
+- Very simple IOS application
 ## Screenshots
 Not applicable.
 <!-- ![Example screenshot](./diyhadiagram.png)-->